South Orangetown Central School District

 South Orangetown Central School District (SOCSD) is a school district headquartered in Blauvelt, New York.

 Its schools are William O. Schaefer Elementary School (Tappan), Cottage Lane Elementary School (Blauvelt), South Orangetown Middle School (Blauvelt), and Tappan Zee High School (Orangeburg).

 History

 Tappan Zee Elementary School used to be a part of the district but closed in 2016 due to declining enrollment.
 Its students moved into William O. Schaefer Elementary School and Cottage Lane Elementary School.

 Kenneth Mitchell served as superintendent until his 2014 retirement.
-Then Dr. Robert Pritchard became superintendent and is still today.
+Then Dr. Robert Pritchard became superintendent and served up until the end of 2022.
+Former Assistant superintendent is currently, Dr. Brian Culot is the superintendent of schools.